What is motor legal protection for car insurance?

 Like all car insurance extras, the advantages of motor legal protection should be weighed against the drawbacks and the cost before you decide whether or not to buy.
 Some advantages include:

-Motor legal protection allows you to recoup your costs.
-If you’re involved in an accident, there will always be some costs, whichever car insurance policy you have.
-It allows you to get this money back through the courts without having to spend even more on hiring a solicitor
+Motor legal protection allows you to recoup your losses if you’re involved in an accident without having to spend even more on hiring a solicitor

-If someone makes a claim against you, legal expenses cover will likewise cover the costs of defending yourself.
-Because legal fees can be very expensive, this is a good protection against unexpected costs that could otherwise ruin your budget
+If someone makes a claim against you, legal expenses cover will cover the costs of defending yourself, which can be surprisingly high

 Motor legal protection often also comes with free access to a 24/7 legal helpline, which can be a useful source of advice